-Oh, and did we mention that the employers pay the tuition fees?
+And... the employers pay the tuition fees?

-The amount of apprenticeship programmes available is currently low compared to traditional courses (making them competitive to get onto), but the number is increasing all the time.
+The amount of apprenticeship programmes available is low compared to traditional courses (making them competitive to get onto), but the number is increasing all the time.

-To see what apprenticeships are available in your area, visit gov.uk/apply-apprenticeship
+Find apprenticeships in your area at: gov.uk/apply-apprenticeship